ReadingAndThinking.com

 Therefore, it is a social-mental worker stratum formed in a specific historical stage due to the division of labor, the lack of cultural education, and the lack of science and technology.

-Here I recommend 41 must-read intellectual books that everyone should read.
+Here I recommend 41 must-read intellectual books for growth that everyone should read.

 1. Talent Is Overrated by Geoff Colvin